nimrossum/research-project/docs/main.typ

 This shows why this metric cannot stand alone as a measure of productivity.
 This may cause the results to be misinterpreted, overstating the activity levels of certain developers or areas of the system.

-==== Fourth problem: Time bias <timeBias>
+==== Fourth problem: Survivorship bias <timeBias>

-Tools like Git Truck track the LoCC through the entire history of a project by default, weighing ancient changes as much as recent changes.
+Another problem with the LoCC metric is that it is _not_ time biased.
+This means that if a developer made a lot of changes to a file in the past, but then later removed all of them, they would still be credited for all of those changes, even though they are not present in the current version of the file.
+This is a problem when trying to analyze the history of a project and understand how it has evolved over time.
+Tools like Git Truck track LoCC through the entire history of a project by default, weighing ancient changes as much as recent changes.
 In the development of Git Truck, this was attempted to be mitigated by looking at blame information#footnote[https://github.com/git-truck/git-truck/commit/12582272b5854d6bf23706b292f3519750023fdd] instead and only considering how the files that are still present in the system as of today has changed through time.
 However, this technique is still prone to the errors introduced by the problem stated in @renamePitfalls.
 Another attempt to solve this was the introduction of the time range slider#footnote[https://github.com/git-truck/git-truck/pull/731], which led the user select a duration of time to analyze and ignore past changes in analysis.

 = Approach <sec:approach>